 The movement for this technique must come from your wrist, and not your elbow or fingers.
 This might seem a bit complicated to you at the beginning but, little by little, your wrist will get used to it and relax.

 However, don’t waste hours on this technique.
 It’s more efficient to work on it for several minutes each day.
 This will also help you avoid tendinitis!
+Remember though that some of the masters of rock guitar – from Hendrix and Clapton, to the guitarists from Van Halen – will have done this exercise every day.
+It’s not just a thing for beginners, but it helps players of all levels of experience.

 To execute this technique don’t use a very thick pick.
 You’ll need one that is under one millimeter thick.
 It will be easier for you to strum the strings (one of the components of an electric guitar), without your movement becoming too stiff.